AliExpress is a well-known dropshipping platform, but can you trust it? We take an in-depth look at how to use it best for your business.

 Get WeChat.
 It is the number one messaging app in the Chinese market and your seller almost certainly uses it.
 It functions much better than the built-in communication services on AliExpress.
 And the emojis are great :D.

 As you begin to grow your business with a seller and sales start to become more consistent, start asking them for ways to improve the overall process.
 Many will provide CSV fulfillment or help with a simple branded insert.
 Simply asking them can provide you with services that normally only a dropshipping agent would provide.

 Sellers on AliExpress can also help you expand your product portfolio by giving leads on similar trending products within your niche.
 They likely have lists of hundreds or thousands of products that you could cross-sell with your current product line or upsell from your current products.

 If you have a dropshipping agent, they won’t (or shouldn’t) provide this service.
-We consider it bad taste to give away successful client products.
+We consider it bad taste to give away successful client products, so EcommOps never shares client product information.
 However, this is a pretty normal practice through sellers on AliExpress, so take advantage of it!